pseudo7/PseudoParallax/README.md

 # PseudoParallax
-### Observe Models in 3D-Parallax (Anaglyph, Mono-Scopic and Trombone) using Any Android Mobile Device
+### Observe Models in 3D-Parallax (Anaglyph, Mono-Scopic and Trombone) using any Android Mobile Device
 <img src="Screenshots/01.png">

 ## GIFs